kghose/technic-models/helicopter-controls/Readme.md

 This design puzzles me because the ball can not change vertical height on the mast, so it prevents collective input, or, the ball is not always supported by the plate.

+The other motions are constrained by restricting the control

 I was unable to find a combination of LEGO parts to model such a specially shaped sleeve to my staisfaction and had to settle for mimicking the function